flysirin/Cut_Img_into_4_parts/README.md

 ```
 pip install -r requirements.txt
 ```
-In main.py change source_path, output_path if you need, create source_path dir.
+In main.py change source_path, output_path if you need, create source_path dir - put the images there
 Global environment CUT_AROUND_IMG - used for cutting output parts in a circle.
 allowed_files - a list of file formats that you want to be processed.
 Here you can find out what other pharmaceuticals Pillow can work with: